Principal Investigator, Sinonasal and Skull Base Tumor Program

-Dr. London is an assistant professor in the department of otolaryngology-head and neck surgery at the Johns Hopkins School of Medicine.
+Dr. London is an associate professor in the department of otolaryngology-head and neck surgery at the Johns Hopkins School of Medicine.
 He has an active clinical and surgical practice in Bethesda and Baltimore, Maryland, where he focuses on disorders and cancers involving the nasal cavity, sinuses, and base of the skull.
 In 2019, he joined the NIDCD as an investigator in the Otolaryngology Surgeon-Scientist Program, a mentored, junior-faculty career development program.

 Dr. London received a bachelor’s degree in microbiology from Brigham Young University in Utah, and then an M.D. and a Ph.D. in oncological sciences from the University of Utah, Salt Lake City.
 During his Ph.D., under the guidance of Dr. Dean Y. Li, he received an NIH multidisciplinary cancer research training grant, which trains Ph.D. students in clinical and molecular mechanisms of cancer biology.

 He then completed his otolaryngology–head and neck surgery residency training at the Johns Hopkins University School of Medicine, where he received the Frank L. Coulson Jr., Award for Clinical Excellence and the Duane Sewell Resident Award for Exemplary Professionalism and Humanitarianism.
 He completed a fellowship in open and endoscopic skull base surgery at The Ohio State University College of Medicine under the direction of Dr. Ricardo L. Carrau.

 The Sinonasal and Skull Base Tumor Program is involved in these ongoing clinical trials on the NIH campus in Bethesda, Maryland: